Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 #### **Access Modes in Kubernetes Persistent Volumes**

 Persistent storage in Kubernetes supports various access modes that dictate how a volume can be mounted.
 Access modes essentially govern how the volume is mounted across **nodes**, which is critical in clustered environments like Kubernetes.

+once ---> block storage
+many ---> file storage

+- It should be same on both PV and PVC for bounding.

 | **Access Mode**          | **Description**                                                                                          | **Example Use Case**                                            | **Type of Storage & Examples** |
 |--------------------------|----------------------------------------------------------------------------------------------------------|----------------------------------------------------------------|--------------------------------|